 One common source of delay is that USCIS typically insists on making a site visit for first-time applications under the religious worker category, so as to verify the legitimacy of the organization and the proposed employment.
 The site visit might involve a tour of the employer's primary and branch locations, an examination of relevant documents, and interviews with employees and church officials.
-(Site visits are also usually required in connection with first-time R-1 visa applications.)
+Site visits are also usually required in connection with first-time R-1 visa applications.

-After USCIS approves the employer's I-360 petition, the employee will follow one of two routes to obtain the green card: Either file an I-485 Application to Adjust Status with USCIS in the United States or apply for an "immigrant visa" (which leads immediately to a green card after U.S. entry) at the U.S. consulate abroad.
+After USCIS approves the I-360 petition, the employee will follow one of two routes to obtain the green card: Either file an I-485 Application to Adjust Status with USCIS in the United States or apply for an "immigrant visa" (which leads immediately to a green card after U.S. entry) at the U.S. consulate abroad.

 Beneficiaries (current or future employees) of I-360 petitions who are in the U.S. and are in lawful immigration status may apply for their green cards by submitting Form I-485, Application to Adjust Status, to USCIS.
 Dependent family members (spouse and children under age 21) also can submit I-485 Applications as "derivative" applicants.